denmaverick/Timekeeping-Procees/README.md

 Inputs uses tables.

-declare tables with in and out for testing.
+declare tables with time-in and time-out for testing.